PeterDieter/HGS-VRPTW-OOH/README.md

 # HGS VRPTW-OOH
-This project includes a state-of-the-art algorithm for the "Vehicle routing with private and shared delivery locations" as coined by Mancini & Gansterer (2021).
+This project includes a state-of-the-art heuristic for the "Vehicle routing with private and shared delivery locations" as coined by Mancini & Gansterer (2021).
 In the problem, the VRPTW is extended by the option of out-of-home (OOH) deliveries.
 Our algorithm is based upon the HGS for the VRPTW developed by Kool et al. (2022) which is an extension of the HGS-CVRP developed by Vidal (2022).

 Our extension is explained in the following paper: